metronisys/metronisys-examples/openclaw-moltbot.md

         st.write(output)

     else:
-        st.error("Task BLOCKED — Moltbot is not allowed to proceed.")
+        st.error("Task BLOCKED — OpenClaw is not allowed to proceed.")

 </pre>